Solar Panel Cost Guide in Franklin Park, NJ (2025 Update)

 Here’s how much it might cost to make the switch to solar in Franklin Park.

 Remember that the numbers above are only averages.
-The price you’ll pay for solar will differ based on your household energy use, the type of solar system you want to get, your solar contractor and more.With average savings of about $14,000 on energy bills over 20 years, many homeowners in Franklin Park find installing solar panels can be quite rewarding.
+The price you’ll pay for solar may look quite different based on your household energy needs, the type of solar system you choose, your solar contractor and more.Many homeowners find installing a solar panel system is a solid investment.
+The average homeowner in Franklin Park can save around $14,000 on their energy bills over 20 years.

 Solar savings over time in Franklin Park